getpelican/pelican/docs/getting_started.rst

 the W3C's `suggested subset ISO 8601`__.

 __ `W3C ISO 8601`_

+``modified`` should be last time you updated the article, and defaults to ``date`` if not specified.
+Besides you can show ``modified`` in the templates, feed entries in feed readers will be updated automatically when you set ``modified`` to the current date after you modified your article.

 If you do not explicitly specify summary metadata for a given post, the ``SUMMARY_MAX_LENGTH`` setting can be used to specify how many words from the